-Natural oils are a great addition to most hair and skin care regimens when used correctly and matched to the right kind of problem (s).
+Non-comedogenic oils are a great addition to a healthy skin care regimen when used correctly and matched to the right kind of problem (s).

 How to Grow Hair Healthy and Long with Natural oils covered a great deal about using natural oils for hair care but what about the skin?

-What is a Non-Comedogenic Oil?
+What is Non-Comedogenic Oil?

 A non-comedogenic oil is an oil that doesn’t clog the pores.

 A non-comedogenic oil allows the skin to breathe while doing its job.
-This is very important because an oil that isn’t non-comedogenic can lead to clogged pores.
+This is very important because oil that isn’t non-comedogenic can lead to clogged pores.